hrgupta/Introduction-to-Data-Science/Data/README.md

 # Data

-The description for all the files contained in this folder is as below:
+The description for all the files contained in this folder is as below :

 * Homework 7 requires **aesop-fables.txt**.